dorktype/LICE/README.md

 -   Indirect function calls aren't supported, but declaring, and taking the address of functions are.

--   Literals of all kinds are supported, but exotic escape sequences in string literals or character literals aren't.

 -   Compound literals are supported, but they aren't supported in function definitions or global variable initializers.